cristianosch/Hello/READ_ME!.txt

-This a simple exemplo to use the github from terminal of command
+This a simple exemplo how to use the github from the command terminal.

 The more important command is in the list belown;